Abstract

 Child Anxiety Impact Scale

 The Child Anxiety Impact Scale was developed by Langley et al. (2004) as the first measure to assess anxiety-related impairment across domains of school, social, and home/family.
 It was designed for use in treatment as a baseline and outcome measure and to identify treatment targets.
 It was developed originally as a parent-report scale (CAIS-P); a youth self-report version (CAIS-C) was developed later by Langley et al. (2014).
 Both youth and parent versions contain 27 items in response to the prompt, “In the past month, how much trouble has your child [you] had doing the following things because of feeling nervous, anxious or afraid?”
 Examples of items include “Getting to school on time” (school domain; 10 items), “Making new friends” (social domain; 11 items), and “Getting ready for bed” (family/home domain; 6 items).
-Items are rated on a four-point Likert-type scale ranging from 0 (
+Items are rated on a four-point Likert-type scale ranging from 0 (not at all) to 3 (very much).

 Child Sheehan Disability Scale

 The Child Sheehan Disability Scale youth (CSDS) and parent versions (CSDS-P) were developed by Whiteside (2009) by modifying the Sheehan Disability Scale (SDS; Sheehan, 1986).
 The SDS is a widely used and validated measure of adult functional impairment due to psychiatric disorders; it was extended downward by rewording items and generating more youth impairment domains.
 At the time, the 27-item CAIS-P was the only available domain-specific youth anxiety-related impairment rating scale.
 Whiteside (2009) therefore developed the CSDS/P to fulfill the need for a briefer (3–5 items) domain-specific rating scale with corresponding youth and parent versions.
 The CSDS consists of three total items assessing anxiety-related impairment in school (“How much have your fears and worries messed things up with school and homework?”), social (“How much have your fears and worries messed things up with friends?), and family/home domains (“How much have your fears and worries messed things up at home?”).
 The CSDS-P includes the same three items plus two additional items assessing the degree that the child’s symptoms interfere with the parent’s work and social functioning.
 As such, the CSDS-P has two subscales, parent and child interference, and the CSDS has one total scale only.
-For both versions, items are rated on an 11-point Likert-type scale ranging from 0 (
+For both versions, items are rated on an 11-point Likert-type scale ranging from 0 (not at all) to 10 (very, very much).

 Child Anxiety Life Interference Scale

 The Child Anxiety Life Interference Scale was developed by Lyneham et al. (2013) as a youth-report (CALIS-C) and parent-report (CALIS-P) measure of anxiety-related impairment in domains of functioning both within and outside the home.
 Authors also sought to capture the extent that youth anxiety symptoms impair their parents’ functioning in addition to their own, thereby increasing the scope of impairment relative to the CAIS-P. In addition, authors sought to develop a measure that was not a downward extension of adult impairment measure, like the CSDS/P. The CALIS-C/P contain an initial question asking for a rating of upset/distress caused by anxiety, followed by the prompt, “How much do fears and worries make it difficult for you [your child] to do the following things?”
 Four items assess situations outside of the home (e.g., “Being with friends outside of school”), and five items assess situations at home (e.g., “Daily activities such as getting ready for school, going to sleep and homework”).
 The CALIS-P contains an additional prompt, “How much do your child’s fears and worries interfere with your everyday life in the following areas.”
 Seven items assess interference the child’s anxiety causes in the parent’s life (e.g., “Your relationship with friends”; “Your ability to go out to activities/events without your child”).
-Items are rated on a five-point Likert-type scale ranging from 0 (
+Items are rated on a five-point Likert-type scale ranging from 0 (not at all) to 4 (a great deal).

 Adolescent Life Interference Scale for Internalizing Symptoms